The Easiest Gluten Free Sourdough Starter

 Here are some common issues and problems

 - Mold: make sure to only use filtered, distilled, or spring water.
-Often, tap water contains chlorine which can kill the beneficial yeasts and bacteria you are trying to cultivate.
+Often, tap water contains chlorine, which can kill the beneficial yeasts and bacteria you are trying to cultivate.
 Also, make sure you keep your SD starter away from other ferments such as sauerkraut, and from anything moldy in your kitchen (even a tiny bit of mold on fruits!).
-I actually have an entire blog post about all the reasons why you might get mold on your sourdough starter.
+I actually have an entire blog post about all the reasons why there may be mold on your sourdough starter.

 - Starter not ripening: while I have successfully made sourdough starters in cool kitchens in the winter, it might just take a bit longer.
 However, it will be easiest if you can find a warm area for it.
 Also, be sure to use spring, filtered, or distilled water.